Child Labor

 Michigan Pending 4 HB 4932 (2023): Eliminates waiver for night work among 16-17 year-olds; increases criminal penalties; allows victims to sue for damages; adds retaliation protections — in committee; HB 5594 (2024): Updates and strengthens minor work permit process — in committee 3 HB 4932 (2023): Eliminates waiver for night work among 16-17 year-olds — in committee 5

 Minnesota Enacted* 5 SF 3496 (2024): Requires parents to set aside earnings for children featured in monetized social media videos.
-Minors not properly compensated can enforce provisions in court 2 SF 3852 (2024): Makes illegally-employed minors eligible for damages, adds anti-retaliation protections, clarifies that penalties are per violation (not per child), allows labor commissioner to determine penalties using factors like business size and history of violations — enacted 3 HF 4050 (2024): Eliminates provision allowing minors to be paid a subminimum wage — introduced 6
+Minors not properly compensated can enforce provisions in court 2 SF 3852 (2024): Makes illegally-employed minors eligible for damages, adds anti-retaliation protections, clarifies that penalties are per violation (not per child), allows labor commissioner to determine penalties using factors like business size and history of violations — enacted 3 HF 4050 (2024): Eliminates provision allowing minors employed by firms covered by the MN FLSA to be paid a subminimum wage — enacted as part of SF 3852 6

 Mississippi